syndr/ansible-role-system/README.md

 # Data that should be included in the 'status' section of the MOTD
 #  - Store as a dictionary of key-value pairs, where the key is the title and the value is the data
+#  - Updating these values will not trigger a 'changed' state in the playbook
 system_motd_status_data:
   Role: "{{ role | default('base') }}"